acamilo/usb-pd-debug/readme.md

 * FUSB302

 ## LDO
 Can handle 20v.
-Can output 1.8 and 3.3
+Can output 1.8 and 3.3 and 5v
+With a 5v input, output should be around 4.5v
 * NCP718BSNADJT1G

 ## Power Switching